nrwl/nx/docs/external-generated/packages/powerpack-shared-fs-cache/documents/overview.md

 ### 3. Share the Cache Directory

 The `@nx/powerpack-shared-fs-cache` plugin does not actually share the cache directory across your organization.
 If you want that functionality, use [Nx Replay](/ci/features/remote-cache) instead.
-Here are a few ways you could manually share the cache directory.

-#### Restore an Nx Cache Locally from a Remote Cache provided by a CI Provider

-Many CI providers allow users to restore files and directories from their cache.
-You can restore this folder on subsequent CI runs or use an API to download that cache folder to local developer machines.
-The mechanism for doing this will differ based on your CI provider.

-#### Share an Nx Cache With a Network Drive

-It is also possible to share an Nx Cache by storing it on a mounted network drive.
-You are responsible for ensuring that CI machines and local developer machines have access to the network drive in a consistent way.
-If the network drive will be mounted on different paths, you can overwrite the default `cacheDirectory` with machine specific `NX_CACHE_DIRECTORY` environment variables.
+Your shared file system directory might be a directory that is saved and restored by a CI provider or it could be a shared network drive.